Switchable Representation Learning Framework with Self-compatibility: Experiments

 \subsection{Experimental Configuration}

 \textbf{Datasets}.
-We evaluate the proposed SFSC on two widely-used person ReID datasets, \textit{i.e.}, Market-1501~\cite{zheng2015scalable}, MSMT17~\cite{wei2018person}, and one vehicle ReID dataset VeRi-776~\cite{wang2017orientation}.
+We evaluate the proposed SFSC on person ReID datasets, \textit{i.e.}, Market-1501~\cite{zheng2015scalable}, MSMT17~\cite{wei2018person}, and one vehicle ReID dataset VeRi-776~\cite{wang2017orientation}.
 Market1501 consists of 32,668 annotated images of 1,501 identities shot from 6 cameras.
-MSMT17 is a large-scale ReID dataset consisting of 126,441 bounding boxes of 4,101 identities taken by 15 cameras.
+MSMT17 consists of 126,441 bounding boxes of 4,101 identities taken by 15 cameras.
 VeRi-776 contains over 50,000 images of 776 vehicles captured by 20 cameras.

 \textbf{Comparison methods}.
-For one-to-one compatible learning paradigm, BCT \cite{shen2020towards} and Asymmetric \cite{budnik2021asymmetric} are adopted, as they are representatives of compatible learning through classification losses and embedding losses.
-Given the fixed largest capacity model which is trained without compatible regularization, we train a series of small-capacity models to be compatible with it, respectively.
-For the self-compatible learning paradigm, we take the compatible loss in BCT/Asymmetric to constrain each sub-model compatible with the full model, and use summation to aggregate losses from sub-models, termed as ``BCT-S'' and ``Asymmetric-S''.
+For the one-to-one compatible learning paradigm, BCT \cite{shen2020towards} and Asymmetric \cite{budnik2021asymmetric} are adopted, as they are representatives of compatible learning through classification losses and embedding losses.
+BCT and Asymmetric can only obtain sub-models in a one-to-one compatible way.
+Specifically, given the fixed largest capacity model which is trained without compatible regularization, we train a series of small-capacity models to be compatible with it, respectively.
+Besides, we also incorporate BCT/Asymmetric loss in our proposed self-compatible learning paradigm for a fair comparison.
+We take the compatible loss in BCT/Asymmetric to constrain each sub-model compatible with the full model, and use summation to aggregate losses from sub-models, termed as ``BCT-S'' and ``Asymmetric-S''.

 \textbf{Evaluation metrics}.
 Mean average precision (mAP) and top-1 accuracy (R1) are adopted to evaluate the performances of retrieval.
 Define $M(\phi_a, \phi_b)$ as the performances of retrieval where the query features are extracted by model $\phi_a$ and gallery features are extracted by model $\phi_b$.
 We set $\phi_a$ and $\phi_b$ as different sub-models to evaluate the performance of compatible learning.